Vietnam and Cambodia Overland Tour

 Spectacular boat journey across the Tonle Sap Lake, past the flooded forest and Prek Toal bird sanctuary and on down the Sangkar River and its floating stilt-house fishing villages to the town of Battambang.
 Stop off on the way to visit the Prek Toal community water hyacinth weaving project.

 Overnight: Battambang Transport: Boat, Meals: B, L, D,

 Day 13 - Battambang - village and cottage industry tour

-Morning tour by bicycle, or tuk-tuk for the less energetic, through the surrounding villages to discover some of their traditional cottage industries and handicrafts, An afternoon at leisure allows time to explore the friendly provincial town, just chill-out in one of the many coffee shops or head back into the countryside to try out the famous ‘bamboo railway’?
+Morning tour by tuk-tuk through the surrounding villages to discover some of their traditional cottage industries and handicrafts, An afternoon at leisure allows time to further explore the friendly provincial town, chill out by the pool or head back into the countryside to visit the area’s famous bat caves of Phnom Sampeu.

-Overnight: Battambang Transport: Bike, Walk, Tuk Tuk, Meals: B,
+Overnight: Battambang Transport: Walk, Tuk Tuk, Meals: B,

 Day 15 - Phnom Penh - morning at leisure and end of tour

-Extra nights in Ho Chi Minh before, or in Phnom Penh after your tour are available on request.
+Extra nights in Ho Chi Minh before, or in Phnom Penh after, your tour is available on request.

 Airport transfers are included if you purchase the 'with flights' package.
 If you purchased your own flights, airport transfers can be arranged on request.